DevExpress/devextreme-reactive/packages/dx-react-chart/docs/reference/value-scale.md

 # ValueScale Plugin Reference

-The `ValueScale` plugin customizes value scale and allows to add more value scales.
+The `ValueScale` plugin allows you to customize the value scale and display multiple value scales.

 ## Import